 This project is focused on the specific actions of CMNSDI as part of the CMN Campus and Menominee community to engage in climate change initiatives, as a means to provide demonstration and products that can be provided to other TCU's to consider and follow as they engage with their own communities on climate change and its predicted impacts to community life.
-This project will cover the development of educational materials for use in existing courses at CMN; an assessment and summary of existing TCU led or affiliated projects and any available results; creation of a recommmended best practices for use in these efforts.
+This project will cover the development of educational materials for use in existing courses at CMN; an assessment and summary of existing TCU led or affiliated projects and any available results; creation of a recommended best practices for use in these efforts.

-We worked with the Bureau of Indian Affairs (BIA) Climate Change Program to develop a CMNSDI case study for the newly developed Tribal Nations sub-topic for the U.S. Climate Resilience Toolkit: https://toolkit.climate.gov/taking-action/college-menominee-nation-sustainable-development-institute-builds-capacity-tribal.
+We worked with the Bureau of Indian Affairs (BIA) Climate Change Program to develop a CMNSDI case study for the newly developed Tribal Nations sub-topic for the U.S. Climate Resilience Toolkit.
 This provided an initial opportunity to develop a framework that can be used as a resource for other TCU's to develop climate change research initiatives.

 SDI currently had staff attend a training put on by the American Meteorology Society (AMS) to help with the development of educational curriculum materials for inclusion at CMN in its Introduction to Sustainable Development course (SDE 100).
 This curriculum development is still ongoing, and is targeted for implementation during the spring 2016 semester.

-Case Study for U.S. Climate Resilience Toolkit: https://toolkit.climate.gov/taking-action/college-menominee-nation-sustainable-development-institute-builds-capacity-tribal
+- Case Study for U.S. Climate Resilience Toolkit: https://toolkit.climate.gov/taking-action/college-menominee-nation-sustainable-development-institute-builds-capacity-tribal

-CMNSDI hosted two sessions of CMN Faculty/Student Engagement event titled "Environmental Responsibility and Ethics" which focused on developing relations between faculty and students as well as SDI and our projects related to climate (i.e. NE CSC and SCRiM).
+- CMNSDI hosted two sessions of CMN Faculty/Student Engagement event titled "Environmental Responsibility and Ethics" which focused on developing relations between faculty and students as well as SDI and our projects related to climate (i.e. NE CSC and SCRiM).
 This activity is being written up as a separate article with CMN faculty co-authoring.
 The focus will be for inclusion in the Tribal College Journal.

-We plan on hosting a specific event March 2016 similar to the fall semester events.
+- We plan on hosting a specific event March 2016 similar to the fall semester events.
 Part of the development will look at linking this event to other interested TCU's through Skype or other web-based technologies.